mcgill-robotics/compsys/README.md

 ## Functions
 ### rosworkon
-To switch between project, you can use the function `rosworkon`:
+To switch between projects, you can use the function `rosworkon`:

 ```bash
 rosworkon <project> [profile]